 5. Engagement of all community members

 For more details on our objective standards and the board self-assessment process, use the resources included on this page.
-For assistance in creating a process and leading your board through self-assessment, please contact Cheryl W. Ryan, Teri Morgan or Steve Horton at (614) 540-4000.
+For assistance in creating a process and leading your board through self-assessment, please contact Cheryl W. Ryan or Teri Morgan at (614) 540-4000.